-However, when you do a more in-depth analysis of the original Mayan prophecies, you come to realize that it’s early days yet.
-Energetically the most volatile times of the overall shift of ages are still ahead of us.
-Very significant events can be expected to occur during the next thirty five years and they will have to do with metaphysical as well as physical energy configurations.
+When doing a more in-depth analysis of the original Mayan prophecies, it becomes apparent that it’s early days yet.
+Energetically speaking, the most volatile times of the great shift of the ages are still ahead of us.
+Very significant events can be expected to occur during the next 35 years, and they will have to do with metaphysical – as well as physical – energy shifts, transitions and configurations.

 The Original Mayan Prophecies

-The original Mayan prophecies originate from within various aspects of this ancient civilization’s rich history and culture, a culture that has spanned over more than 12000 years, by Mayan estimations ).
-Today, many of their prophecies are still accessible and can be found in various places, (a) such as in the Mayan Codices that had survived the Spanish conquest, for instance in the books of Chilam Balam; (b) in ancient Mayan mythologies, for example in the Mayan creation story, and on various stone stellae at archeological sites in Mesoamerica; (c) on murals in excavated Mayan pyramid inner rooms and (d) on preserved ceramics displayed or found in museums and private collections and (e) several of the ancient Mayan calendar systems have prophecies naturally embedded within them by design .
+The original Mayan prophecies began from within various aspects of this ancient civilization’s rich history and culture, a culture that has spanned over more than 12,000 years by Mayan estimations .
+Today, many of their prophecies are still accessible and can be found in various places such as in the Mayan Codices that had survived the Spanish conquest; in ancient Mayan mythologies, for example, in the Mayan creation story and on various stone stellae at archeological sites in Mesoamerica; on murals in excavated Mayan pyramid inner rooms; on preserved ceramics displayed or found in museums and private collections; and in several of the ancient Mayan calendar systems that have prophecies naturally embedded within them by design .

-Serious modern day scholars and archaeologists would usually refer to some or several of the above mentioned sources.
-There are also prophecies that had been passed down from generation to generation through folklore and by word of mouth and they would usually be unknown to those outside the Mayan culture.
+Serious modern-day scholars and archaeologists would usually refer to some or several of the above-mentioned sources.
+There are also prophecies that had been passed down from generation to generation through folklore and by word of mouth, but they would usually be unknown to those outside the Mayan culture.

-This article and the one following it will selectively focus on accessible Mayan prophecies from authentic sources that are specifically relevant to our discussion.
-Our purpose is to consider the prophecies which can be correlated with real events that have taken place in the not too distant past and we will look at the symbolism of the prophecies for the near and the intermediate future.
+This article and others will selectively focus on accessible Mayan prophecies from authentic sources that are specifically relevant to our discussion.
+The objective is to consider the prophecies that can be correlated with real events – past and present – and to look into some of the symbolism which would relate to future events.

 Time, Space and Energy

-First, in order to have a general understanding of how the Mayans perceived and measured time, a few time related concepts need to be taken into account first: The Mayan perception of time encompasses energy and space.
-Everything contains, and therefore, is energy.
-The energies measured or followed, emanate from the earth, the four directions and from the cosmos and everyone is affected by them.
+In order to have a general understanding of how the Mayans perceived and measured time, a few time-related concepts need to be taken into account.
+The Mayan perception of time encompasses energy and space.
+Everything contains, and therefore is, energy.
+The energies measured and mapped emanate from the earth, from the four directions and from the cosmos – and everyone is affected by them.

-For the Mayans, time is circular or cyclical or both, but in the long run there is an overall linear progression.
-Time is measured for different reasons and with different objectives.
-The calendars interact with each other to form cycles (or circles) within cycles.
+For the Mayans, time is circular and cyclical, depending on which aspects of it are being measured; however, there is an overall linear progression in the long run.
+Time is measured and counted for different reasons and with different objectives.
+The calendars interact with each other to form cycles (and circles) within cycles.
 Some Mayan calendars measure agricultural cycles, while others measure human cycles and yet others are used for ceremony or prophecy.
 There are as many as twenty Mayan calendars in existence, but several of them have fallen out of use for various reasons.

-In contemporary modern terms, few people would normally be conscious of these energies, but all people are probably subconsciously conscious of them.
+In contemporary terms, few people would normally be conscious of these energies, but all people would be subconsciously aware of them.
 For example, sometimes these energies can be felt or sensed.
-Days, weeks and even years, “feel” different from others.
-However, outside of Western astrology, the idea that time periods could have different energetic patterns which could have actual practical, literal or physical effects, is not taken very seriously.
+Days, weeks and even years “feel” different from others.
+However, outside of Western astrology, the idea that time periods could have different energetic patterns – which actually could have practical, literal or physical effects – is usually not taken very seriously.

 Archetypes and Symbolism

-Ages, millennia, decades, days and events were mapped symbolically by this method which was also integrated within the Mayan hieroglyphic writing system.
-In this way the Mayans were always conscious of their position in time.
+Epochs, millennia, decades, days and events were mapped symbolically by this method which was also integrated within the Mayan hieroglyphic writing system.
+In this way, the Mayans were always conscious of their position in time.
 It was almost like living in a cyclical story.
-They knew where they were on each day, they knew where they came from, and they knew where they were heading to, all within an energetic and symbolic context, while it also had practical implications within their community contexts.
+They knew where they were on each day, they knew where they came from, and they knew where they were heading to, all within an energetic and symbolic context while having had practical implications within their community context as well.

-This is the ultimate gift that the classic Mayan civilization has left to the world, and it is especially relevant during these times that we live in.
-Simply put, since people in the modern world don’t generally sense the subtle energies and their influences on a daily basis, systems such as the Mesoamerican calendars can be of immense value in providing a map of the unknown.
-Not only that, it can allow us to anticipate the general characteristics of future time frames within particular time periods, as the Mayans did.
+This is the gift that the classic Mayan civilization has left for the world, and it is especially relevant during these times that we live in.
+Simply put, since people in the modern world do not generally sense or appreciate the subtle energies that influence their lives on a daily basis, systems such as the Mesoamerican calendars can be of immense value to them in providing a map of the unknown.
+Furthermore, it could enable them to anticipate the general characteristics of future time frames within particular time periods, as the Mayans did.

 Circles, Cycles and Linearity

-The circles and cycles that come around again or return are never absolutely the same every time.
-They have similar characteristics, but it is worth remembering that there are smaller cycles (and circles) within larger ones, the very large ones stretching many thousands of years into the past and future.
-As all these cycles turn and interact, almost like cogs in a grand energetic mechanism (or rather, organism), not all of the larger wheels would be at the same place every time when a cycle recurs.
+The circles and cycles that come around again are never absolutely the same every time.
+They have similar characteristics, but it is worth remembering that there are smaller cycles (and circles) within larger ones, with the very large ones stretching many thousands of years into the past and future.
+As all these cycles turn and interact, almost like cogs in a grand energetic mechanism (or rather in a grand energetic organism), not all of the larger wheels would be at the same place every time a cycle recurs.
 There are various layers, with the smaller cycles turning faster than the larger ones.

-For example, 19.7 year time frames known as Katuns, with particular characteristics, come around every 256 years (the length of the entire cycle of 13 Katuns).
-However, a 19.7 year Katun happening during the beginning stages of a great cycle of 5125 years would not be exactly the same as the same Katun happening somewhere in the middle of a great cycle.
-That is because the entire cycle of 256 years would fit into 5125 years several times over (20 times to be exact) and the great cycle would be at an energetic peak in its middle part (about 2500 years into it) while it would be at an energetic low towards its end or beginning.
-Therefore at the great cycle’s high point, the 19.7 year Katun would be affected by the peak energy of the 5125 year great cycle that it finds itself in, whereas at the end of the great cycle that Katun would be affected by the low energy of the great cycle.
-(What is meant with “high” or “low” will be explored in more detail later.)
+For example, 19.7-year time frames are known as Katuns, with particular characteristics coming around every 256 years (the length of the entire cycle of 13 Katuns).
+However, a 19.7-year Katun happening during the beginning stages of a Great Cycle of 5,125 years would not be exactly the same as the same Katun happening somewhere in the middle of a Great Cycle.
+That is because the entire cycle of 256 years would fit into 5,125 years several times over (20 times to be exact), and the Great Cycle would be at an energetic peak in its middle (about 2,500 years into it) while it would be at an energetic low at its beginning and end.
+Therefore, at the Great Cycle’s high point, the 19.7-year Katun would be affected by the peak energy of the 5,125-year Great Cycle, whereas that same Katun would be affected by the low energy of the Great Cycle at the start of the Great Cycle.

-Therefore prophecies can only ever be guidelines to how things may turn out.
+Prophecies can, therefore, only ever be a guideline as to how things may turn out.
 Nevertheless, the accuracy and power of the prophetic Mayan calendars should not be underestimated.
-That is, if we can manage to read them, considering their complexity.
-During the rest of this article and its follow-up installment(s) we will make a humble attempt to do so.
+That is if we can manage to read them, considering their complexity.
+Throughout the rest of this article and its follow-up installments, a humble attempt will be made towards doing so.

 The Ending of Cycles

-We are now going to take a brief look at the endings of several significant cycles, which automatically indicate that they would be followed by the beginning of new cycles, while also very briefly considering the characteristics or prophetic relevance of each one.
-Later on (in the next installment) we will delve into some of the deeper symbolism of the specific prophecies related to the ending of some of these cycles will be delved into.
+Let us now take a brief look at the endings of several significant cycles, which automatically indicate that they would be followed by the beginning of new cycles.
+A brief summary of the characteristics or prophetic relevance of each cycle will also follow.
+Later on (in future chapters), some of the deeper symbolism of the prophecies relevant to the ending of some of these cycles will be delved into.

-- The 19.7 year Katun period named 2 Ahau that started on December 22, 2012 and that will end on 7 September 2032: This was the beginning of a 19.7 year period that symbolically and energetically have strong qualities related to polarity (or, said differently: qualities that could trigger polarization – we will look into the possible purpose of such qualities later) and serious upheaval, while there are positive elements and aspects to this cycle, too.
-(At the time of writing in 2017, we were five years into this phase.
+- The 19.7-year Katun cycle named ‘2 Ahau’ started on December 22, 2012 and will end on 7 September, 2032.
+This was the beginning of a 19.7-year period that symbolically and energetically has strong qualities related to polarization and upheaval, while there are also some positive aspects to this cycle, too.
+(At the time of writing in 2017, we were five years into this Katun.)

-- The 19.7 year Katun period named 13 Ahau that will start on 8 September 2032 and will end on May 25, 2052: This is a 19.7 year period that has been observed by the Mayans to be a Katun that is symbolically dark and has proven to be one of the most unstable of all the Katuns, with the world usually being turned upside down, symbolically and literally.
+- The 19.7-year Katun named ‘13 Ahau’ will start on 8 September, 2032 and will end on May 25, 2052.
+This is a 19.7-year time period that has been observed by the Mayans to be a Katun that is symbolically dark and has proven to be one of the most unstable of all the Katuns, with the world usually being ‘turned upside down’, symbolically and literally (the world being the Mayan lands in Central America at the time.)
+However, some of the symbolism attached to the energy of the number (known as a tone) 13 has high spiritual qualities in the Mayan calendars.

-- A relatively long prophetic cycle of 256 years that started in 1796 and will end in 2052.
-This is the entire prophetic Katun cycle (also known as the ‘short count’) – thirteen consecutive 19.7 year periods.
-The last couple of Katuns in such a cycle are always considered to be unstable and they usually include the collapse of systems and structures.
-Shortly afterwards the beginning of a brand new 256 year prophetic cycle would then usher in a new dawn and a complete rejuvenation of the world.
-The Katuns 2 Ahau and 13 Ahau mentioned above in numbers 4 and 5 are the last two 19.7 year increments in this overall 256 years cycle.
+The last couple of Katuns in the 256-year cycle are always considered to be unstable, and they usually include the collapse of systems and structures.
+According to prophecy, the beginning of a brand new 256-year prophetic cycle would subsequently usher in a new dawn and a complete rejuvenation of the world.
+Symbolically, Katuns 2 and 13 Ahau (2012 – 2052) constitute the winding down and final collapse of the Old World, before the New World rises from the ashes.